Zexlo/LBM-Hacking-Wiki/docs/tutorials/01_Patches.md

 For legal reasons, both playing and sharing mods requires the use of a patch system.
 Either way, you need to make sure that you have dumped (or acquired) a known-good dump of Luigi's Mansion, which can be done using [Dolphin Emulator.](https://www.lbmwiki.net/tools/dolphin/)

+!!! warning "Warning"
+	If you intend on modding the PAL version, we highly recommend using PAL 1.01; all of our hosted PAL hacks are based on this version.

 === "Applying Patches"

 	Make sure that Dolphin knows where your game files are.
 At the top of the window, choose Options → Configuration → Paths and add the location of your ISO file(s) to this section.